rp4/oldML/_posts/2015-01-20-Naive_Bayes.md

 image: bayes.png
 ---

 #### Below is an example of a Naive Bayes model.
-I used dataset (found here:https://www.kaggle.com/mlg-ulb/creditcardfraud/data), which contains credit card transactions over a two day period.
+I used a [kaggle dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud/data), which contains credit card transactions over a two day period.
 The model created attempts to identify fraudulent transactions based on the provided (masked) attributes.
-Please see the Random Forest page or EDA for the data preparation details.
+Please see the [Random Forest page](https://rp4.github.io/algorithm/Random_Forest.html) or [EDA](https://rp4.github.io/algorithm/Exploratory-Data-Analysis.html) for the data preparation details.

 ```python